busterbenson/public/book-of-beliefs.md

 - [Strangers To Ourselves](https://amzn.to/39YqAY1) - Timothy D. Wilson
 - [Fooled by Randomness](https://amzn.to/3LWDqTS) - Nassim Nicholas Taleb

-## Personal self-reflections

-As things happen in the world, I plan to revisit and edit this document to reflect my changing beliefs.
-In addition, I do a lot of writing that includes self-reflection, including a very specific self-reflection around the month of my birthday each year.

-### My uninformed predictions about the future
+## Chapter 5: Predictions about the future

 How I think things will be in the future, based on the approximate year I think they’ll come true.
+I don't have a good track record with these but I like keeping them up and cringing as they end up not becoming true... it's a natural source of humility.

-#### By 2025
+### By 2025

 - Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
 - The technology to program DNA (via CRISPR) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
 We will start with obvious applications (like preventing Alzheimers) but not stop there.
 - Self-driving vehicles will begin to replace truck drivers, impacting employment rates in the country.

-#### By 2030
+### By 2030

 - We'll have had a President that admits to being atheist or agnostic.
 - Safe, genetically modified foods will become the norm.
 - Wager with Carinna: by 2028, the equivalent of a college education (both in breadth of knowledge and value to career) will be available to anyone with an internet connection.

-#### By 2050
+### By 2050

 - Computers will be building better computers than humans.
 - Guaranteed basic income will be available in a majority of first world countries.
 Employment will be decoupled from having the means to live.
 - People, organizations, and governments will exchange almost all privacy of personal data for interpersonal connection and technology personalization by machine learning services.
 It will be the norm.
 - Solar will overcome gas and oil in usage.

-#### By 2100
+### By 2100

 - There will be 10 billion people on the planet at once.
 - 80% of people will live in cities and new mega-cities.